General Research Fund / Early Career Scheme

 General Comments

-- It is noted that the overall quality of the proposals as well as the number of applications have further increased this year.
-Many proposals have displayed thoughtful research design and greater attention to societal impact.
+- It is noted that the overall quality of the proposals has further improved this year, reflecting thoughtful research design, clearly stated objectives, and greater attention to societal impact.

 Application Stage